-As with many good things happen, I didn’t exactly plan to be here.
-One day over 10 years ago I was available to a job that was needed, a research assistant of two studies in one center.
+As with many good things, coincidence had a role there.
+One day over 12 years ago I was available to a job that was needed, a research assistant of two studies in one center.
 Many things have changed since that.

 Who/What inspires you?

 My family brings balance to my life.
-I agree with Audrey Hepburn that It´s important that you have happiness and laughter in your life.
+I also agree with Audrey Hepburn that it´s important that you have happiness and laughter in your life.